sassoftware/viya4-iac-azure/docs/user/DockerUsage.md

 ## Create Cloud Resources

-To create the cloud resources, run the Docker image `viya4-iac-azure` with Terraform `apply` command with `-auto-approve` option
+To create the cloud resources, run the Docker image `viya4-iac-azure` with the `apply` command and `-auto-approve` option

 ```bash
 docker run --rm --group-add root \